heckintosh/quantum-gcc/docs/task.md

 - [ ] Build a basic UI for Alice and Bob to communicate.
 - [ ] Integrate messaging protocol (WebSocket, MQTT, or HTTP-based).
 - [ ] Implement message queueing for offline delivery.
-- [ ] Add features like timestamps, read receipts, and notifications.

 ## 6. Security Measures & Attack Prevention
 - [ ] Implement post-quantum cryptographic methods for fallback security.